-There are many different ways you can study at Durham University.
+There are many ways you can study at Durham University.

 Postgraduate taught degrees can enhance your employability, or act as a foundation for undertaking further study at research degree level.
 The postgraduate taught route is ideal for students who want a structured framework for their studies.
 Most taught degrees are one year Masters courses delivered via a combination of lectures, seminars and tutorials.
 Our taught degrees blend core and optional modules in specialist subject areas, with a substantial dissertation or research project.
-Courses normally start at the beginning of Michaelmas term in September or October.
+Courses normally start in September or October (Michaelmas term).

 Our research qualifications can be studied for one, two or three years (full-time), or two, four or six years (part-time).
 As well as conventional research degrees, we also offer innovative professional doctorates, giving students the opportunity to follow a structured programme of taught modules before undertaking an extended research thesis.

 If you are an international student who does not meet the requirements for direct entry to a postgraduate degree, you may be eligible to take a pathway programme at the Durham University International Study Centre.
 Located at Queen’s Campus, Stockton, the centre provides a supportive environment where you will be introduced to the style of teaching you will experience should you progress on to your degree.
 Taught over two or three terms depending on your English language score, the Pre-Masters programme combines modules to increase your academic knowledge in your chosen area, improve your study skills and help you to reach the required English language level.
 Completing your pathway programme at the International Study Centre and achieving the required grades means that you can progress to your postgraduate degree at Durham University City Campus.

 "Durham is warm and welcoming, and it was really easy to settle in from the offset.
 Being part of a research-led university with many world-leading academics has helped push my work further and encouraged me to make connections, collaborating with other scientists around the world."